NervanaSystems/neon/doc/source/loading_data.rst

     train = ArrayIterator(X=X, y=y, nclass=10, lshape=(3,32,32))

 Importantly, the labels :math:`y` for classification should be integers from :math:`0` to :math:`K-1`,  where :math:`K` is the number of classes.
 These labels are stored in the backend in a one-hot representation.
-This means that if we have :math:`N` labels with :math:`K` classes, the labels will be sotred in a :math:`N \times K` binary matrix.
+This means that if we have :math:`N` labels with :math:`K` classes, the labels will be stored in a :math:`N \times K` binary matrix.
 Each column will be all zeros except at the :math:`k`-th element, which will be one.
 For example,

 .. math::